 In other words, Brazil has entered into an out-of-democracy model, and this for two years already following the removal of Dilma Roussef in an easy prey role in the Latin American economy since Russia supports the Venezuelan ideology and the United States is counting on Brazil to counter this, and possibly conflict with Venezuela.

-Brazil has gone from an intellectual base with musicians, philosophers etc. to a country on its knees whose situation is similar only to that of countries at war.
+Brazil has gone from an intellectual base (with musicians, philosophers etc.) to a country on its knees, whose situation is similar to countries at war.

 Will this complex political context inspire you for your work?
 Have you ever thought of approaching this political dimension in your work?